hashicorp/terraform-aws-terraform-enterprise/examples/existing-image/README.md

 ### ami_id

+This example will either use the `ami_id` directly, or you may use a data source to filter on the specific AMI to use.

 In the `ami_id` data source, you will notice that this example filters on three criteria, a unique key/value pair, the virtualization type, and whether or not to use the latest image in which this search results.
 Because it is important that Terraform is only able to find one AMI based on the search of this [data source](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/ami), you may decide to add more filters in order to narrow down your search.

-Otherwise, you may also decide to enter the `ami_id` directly, instead of searching for it.
-To do this, simply replace "data.aws_ami.existing.id" as the value of the `ami_id` variable with the specific AMI ID that you wish to use.
+Otherwise, you may decide to provide the `ami_id` variable directly, instead of using the data source.
+To do this, simply provide a value for the `ami_id` variable with the specific AMI ID that you wish to use.
+If you choose to do this, you do not need to provide values for the other variables that begin with `ami_`.